 - The next step is to move your entire library by copying the ‘~/.steam/steam/steamapps/common‘ directory over to the Library Folder.
 The default place is ‘C:\Program Files (x86)\Steam\steamapps\common‘.

 - Open Steam, and Select the games in your list, and remove or uninstall it.

 - Now when you install games again, it will check in that new Library, and since the games are there, it will not reinstall, but only download necessary files.

 The whole process takes a lot of time so you will have to be patient enough, and depending on the speed of your hard drive, RAM, and processor, it will be different for everybody.
-Hopefully in future steam will offer this as an inbuilt option which will be much faster compare to backup, and restore.
+Hopefully in the future Steam will offer this as an inbuilt option which will be much faster compare to backup, and restore.

 Steam has evolved a lot over years.
 I remember that there wasn’t a way to move individual games sometimes back, but now it’s easy.
-Let us know your experience.
+Let us know about your experience.